apache/doris-website/versioned_docs/version-2.1/admin-manual/memory-management/memory-feature/memory-tracker.md

 Process memory: Doris BE will periodically obtain Doris BE process memory from the system and is compatible with Cgroup.

-Task memory: Each query, import, compaction and other tasks will create its own unique Memory Tracker when initialized, and put the Memory Tracker into TLS (Thread Local Storage) during execution.
+Task memory: Each query, load, compaction and other tasks will create its own unique Memory Tracker when initialized, and put the Memory Tracker into TLS (Thread Local Storage) during execution.
 Doris's main memory data structures are inherited from Allocator.
 Allocator will record each application and release of memory in TLS's Memory Tracker.

 Operator memory: Different execution operators of tasks will also create their own Memory Trakcer, such as Join/Agg/Sink, etc., which support manual memory tracking or put it into TLS and recorded by `Doris Allocator` for execution logic control and analysis of memory usage of different operators in Query Profile.